 Sometimes even French people reflexively say Au revoir, and add a Bonne journée at the end, implicitly meaning that you may not see that person again.

 Jour translates to “day”, so for the evening version of goodbye, use bonne Soirée.
 When does the “evening” start?
-There is no clear consensus, but anytime after 5pm is acceptable.
+There is no clear consensus even among French people, but anytime after 6pm is acceptable.

 Now here is where the goodbye in french starts to get trickier.
-A plus tard is said with the expectation that you will see the person soon, with the date of the next encounter perhaps already decided.
+A plus tard is said with the expectation that you will see the person soon, such as a family member.
+(In essence, the date of the next encounter is already known.)
+It can also be written in slang like A+.

 À bientôt is somewhat similar to à plus tard, but can be said with almost a wish to see the person again soon.
 For example, saying goodbye after a romantic date, assuming you wish to see that person again.